Position: Program Coordinator, LEAP Tampa Bay College Access Network & Community Foundation’s Community Impact Team

 Reports to: Senior Director, Community Impact

-The Community Impact Program Coordinator supports the advancement of one of the foundation’s primary strategic initiatives, the LEAP Tampa Bay College Access Network.
-This entails coordination and organization of LEAP’s critical work as a regional community convener, collaborator and thought leader in college access and attainment.
-The Coordinator works closely with the Senior Director to advance operations and resource development; communicate with volunteer leadership and help manage their participation; as well as support relationships with community partners.
-As part of the overall Community Foundation of Tampa Bay (CFTB) team, the position will additionally support CFTB’s broader strategic investments and initiatives, working closely with the Vice President and Senior Director of Community Impact.
+The Community Impact Program Coordinator is a key professional for the LEAP Tampa Bay College Access Network, which works to help more people complete education and training after high school.
+A primary strategic initiative of the Foundation, LEAP’s critical work as a regional community convener and thought leader in college attainment has a special focus on equity and serving diverse populations and requires an organized professional with strong attention to detail to help guide and manage the work of numerous volunteers and working groups.
+The Coordinator works closely with the Senior Director to support and promote programs, communicate with volunteer leadership and help manage their participation; build strong relationships with community partners; and support ongoing evaluation to inform programs and benefit resource development efforts.
+As part of the overall Community Foundation of Tampa Bay (CFTB) team, the position will additionally support CFTB’s broader strategic philanthropic investments, working closely with the Vice President and Senior Director of Community Impact.

 LEAP Network Responsibilities (90%):

-- Support the network in addressing identified priorities, including monitoring project timelines, preparing financial/statistical reports, and documenting and distributing records of official business or timely announcements.
+- Support identified priorities by managing project timelines and budgets, preparing financial or evaluation reports, and documenting and distributing records of official business.

-- Assist marketing and communications efforts on a variety of platforms, through social media posting and creation of simple materials, as appropriate.
+- Assist marketing and communications efforts on a variety of platforms, through social media posting and creating or managing creation of simple materials.

 - Represent the LEAP Tampa Bay network at events, as requested.

 Foundation Responsibilities (10%):

 - Provide support for CFTB’s Community Impact activities such as grant selection and distribution, as well as supporting entire Foundation team with events and maintaining cross-sector partnerships.